 - The employee, due to the breach, feels that he/she must leave, or the employer does not want him/her around.

-- The employee has done nothing to show that he/she wanted the breach in contract (such as a sudden demotion, sudden pay decrease, etc.).
+- The employee has done nothing to show that he/she wanted the breach the contract (such as a sudden demotion, sudden pay decrease, etc.).

 Keep in mind that when constructive dismissal occurs, these claims must be proven to be true to obtain damages.
 An employee cannot simply claim constructive dismissal without proof.